Appliance Pick Pack System Overview

 What is the problem we are solving?

-We started out with meeting with stakeholders, asking questions, understanding the goals of this project.
+We kicked off the design process meeting with stakeholders to ask relevant questions in order to better understand the goals of this project.
 As a new designer on the team, I had to learn all the acronyms and verbiage so naturally I had a lot of questions about what everything meant.
-We spent numerous meetings defining what the process would be for this new pick pack system because there were many issues with the current system.
+We engaged in numerous meetings to define what the process would be for this new pick pack system as there were many issues with the current process.

-Currently, the FSL operators have a system where they are using excel sheets and physically writing the last 4 digits of the tracking number on the boxes.
-Then, they are organizing the boxes on shelves with the last digit.
-So it’s not the most organized system.
-Appliances have so many different types of parts with different sizes as well.
-Sometimes parts and shipments were getting lost, and it was hard to keep track of everything.
+Prior to the design change, the FSL operators had a system where they were using excel sheets and physically writing the last 4 digits of the tracking numbers on the boxes.
+Then, they organized the boxes on shelves based on the last digit (See image below).
+Safe to say, this was not the most organized system!
+Appliances have many different types of parts with varying sizes.
+Often parts and shipments were lost as the system did not provide a meaningful way to track everything.

 FSL shelves of packages using the tracking numbers for organization